 This section provides information for organisations using the International Aid Transparency Initiative (IATI) open data standard to share information about their international development projects.

-It is a global initiative which complements other transparency and accountability initiatives, including the Open Forum for CSO Development Effectiveness, Open Budget Partnership, Accountable Now, UN OCHA's Financial Tracking Service and OECD's Development Assistance Commitee Creditor Reporting System.
+IATI is a global initiative which complements other transparency and accountability initiatives, including the Open Forum for CSO Development Effectiveness, Open Budget Partnership, Accountable Now, UN OCHA's Financial Tracking Service and OECD's Development Assistance Commitee Creditor Reporting System.

 Advice for organisations starting to use the IATI Data Standard